Note: I get commissions for purchases made through links in this post.

 - Size: 6.5 x 3.2 x 2.1 inches / 164 x 82 x 53 millimeters

-What’s a little confusing about the viewing range is that Bushnell reports two different distances for each model on its website.
+What’s a little confusing about the viewing range is that Bushnell (as of this writing) reports two different distances for each model on its website.

 As you would expect, as the size of the objective lens changes from 60 to 40 to 30, all of the other specs are going to change accordingly.

 The most significant of these is probably the field of view (FOV).
-As the monocular becomes less powerful, the FOV increases from 20 feet to 28 feet to 30 feet at 100 yards.
+As the monocular becomes less powerful, the FOV increases from 20 feet for the 6×50 to 28 feet for the 4.5×40 to 30 feet for 3×30 at 100 yards.

-One other difference that’s really a feature, as opposed to a specification, is that the two largest models let you capture images (that is, take pictures) and record video and audio (that is, make short movies).
-The 3×30 model doesn’t let you do either of these things.
+One other difference that’s really a feature, as opposed to a specification, is that the two largest models let you do image capture (that is, take pictures) and do audio and video recording (that is, make short movies).
+The 3×30 model apparently doesn’t let you do either of these things.

-The specs that are the same across all three models are that they each require 4 AA (alkaline or lithium) batteries, have a tripod mount, and an infrared (IR) illuminator.
+The specs that are the same across all three models are that they each require 4 AA (alkaline or lithium) batteries, have a tripod mount, and an infrared illuminator (IR).

 The good thing about the AA batteries is that you don’t have to hunt for some strange sizes.
 The bad thing is that you can quickly run through lots of power cells.
 But more on that later.